RickStrahl/DeleteFiles/Readme.md

 NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### History

+##### Version 1.10
+*Feb.
+28th, 2015*

+* **Support for paths longer than MAX_PATH**<br/>
+You can now delete deeply nested paths (such as nasty NPM hierarchies).
+Integrated with [ZetaLongPaths](https://github.com/UweKeim/ZetaLongPaths/) to provide long path support on all directory and file delete operations.

+* **Delete ReadOnly, System and Hidden Files**<br/>
+Previously read-only files wouldn't delete.
+This updates now deletes any kind of file regardless of attribute settings.
+Locked and access denied files still will not work, but everything else will delete.

+* **Quiet Mode**<br/>
+Add -q0..2 switch to allow quiet operation that runs without showing every file and folder deleted. -q0 shows all - q1 only shows summary, -q2 shows only startup banner.